chainguard-dev/edu/content/chainguard/chainguard-images/shared-responsibility-model/index.md

 ### Pinned Language Libraries
 Two options are provided:
 * Option A (Recommended): Attempt to upgrade pinned libraries, with clear communication if upgrades cause build failures.
-* Option B: Exclude pinned libraries from the SLA, continuing best-effort attempts to bump versions.
+* Option B: Exclude pinned libraries from the SLA, continuing best-effort attempts to update to new versions.

 ### Compliance Guardrails
 To ensure high standards: